belgium

 To maintain payroll compliance, employers are required to deduct withholding taxes from employee wages.
 They must pay withheld taxes to the tax authorities on a quarterly or monthly basis, file withholding tax returns and prepare an individual annual tax slip that is sent to both employees and tax authorities.

 Filing a yearly tax return is the responsibility of the employee, whether they are a resident or non-resident.
-For residents, returns are generally due by 30 June and for non-residents, 30 September (for the previous tax year, ending 31 December).
-Later dates may apply if filing electronically.
+For residents, returns are generally due by 30 June if done on paper and by 15 July if done electronically.
+Non-residents are usually subject to a much later deadline, in September or October.

 Holiday and Leave Considerations